 Individual differences that affect motor learning and performance are considered.
 Individual educational programs in adaptive, developmental, corrective and inclusive physical education are designed.
 Laboratory is included.

-Prerequisite: SPED 333 and concurrent enrollment in or completion of HPE 413 or HPE 414.
+Prerequisite: SPED 333 and concurrent enrollment in or completion of HPE 413 or HPE 414 or HPE 414W

 Offered: Spring.